 - Preventive services are not subject to the deductible

-- The copays in the Kelsey plans are not subject to the deductible
+- The copays in the Kelsey plans are not subject to deductible

-If footnote is not shown on this chart it does not apply to this plan option.
+* If a footnote is not shown on this chart, it does not apply to this plan option.

 To find a Texas Medical Neighborhood provider, click here >

 - This network has cost-effective and high-quality providers through care coordinated by a primary care physician (PCP).